cantina/cantina/README.md

 application structure.
 There is no 'right' way to use Cantina, be we like consistency between our applications.

-### Setup ###
-Until cantina is hosted through npm, you'll need to manually install a global copy of cantina on your machine, as well as sym-link the binary to somewhere in your $PATH. `/usr/local/bin/` will work in most cases.

-### Usage ###
-To see usage instructions for cantina, run the `cantina` script.
+To see current usage instructions run the `cantina` script.
 ```
 $ cantina
 help: